vapor-ware/synse-docs/docs/server/api.v3.md

 ### Responses

-Each item also defines a *Response Data* section, which describes the JSON payload that is returned on success.
+Each route also defines a *Response Data* section, which describes the JSON payload that is returned on success.
 For the HTTP API, this is the exact data that is returned (no additional formatting is done).

 ## WebSocket API